wichtounet/eddic/README.md

 To build the compiler, you need to install the [eddi-commons](http://github.com/wichtounet/eddi-commons/) library.

-Then, you juste have to use make to build the compiler :
+Then, you juste have to use cmake to build the compiler :

     $ git clone git://github.com/wichtounet/eddic.git
     $ cd eddic
+    $ cmake .
     $ make

 ## Usage ##